reframejs/reframe/docs/overview.template.md

 This page doesn't load any JavaScript code and its DOM is static.
 But Reframe also allows you to create pages with a dynamic view.

+All kinds of apps can be created (static websites, universal React apps, SPAs, etc.), and Reframe is customizable (custom webpack config, custom build tool such as Rollup, custom hapi server config, custom server framework such as Express, custom routing library other than Crossroads.js, custom React integration, custom view library such as Preact, etc.)

 ### Why Reframe?

-Reframe is born out of the frustration of two conflicting intentions
+Reframe is born out of two opposed intentions

- - I want to use a framework so that I can quickly implement a prototype.
+ - I want to use a framework to be able to quickly implement a prototype.
-   I don't want to design an entire app architecture before even starting to write one line of code.
+   And I don't want to design an entire app architecture before even starting to write one line of code.

  - I don't want to use a framework because of the framework's limitations.
    And more importantly, I don't want to get locked into that framework down the road.

-The question arises
+Upon this conflict, the question arises

- > Is it possible to design a framework that allows its user to quickly implement a prototype without locking her in?
+ > Is it possible to design a framework that allows its user to quickly implement a prototype without locking the user in?

 Reframe is born out of the belief that it is.

 Reframe is designed so that parts of it can be overwritten.
-This means that, if something doesn't suit a need, you can re-write Reframe parts to suit your need.
+This means that, if something doesn't suit a need, you can replace Reframe parts with code of your own to suit your need.
-You can progressively and over time replace all Reframe parts with code of your own and get rid of Reframe altogether.
+You can progressively and over time re-write all Reframe parts and get rid of Reframe altogether.
 In short, Reframe is fully customizable.

 We call the characteristic of being able to adapt to yours needs *adaptability*,